 Hardware and software requirements for SharePoint hybrid

-This article describes the prerequisites that are required to deploy a SharePoint hybrid solution between SharePoint Server and SharePoint Online in Office 365 for enterprises.
+This article describes the prerequisites that are required to deploy a SharePoint hybrid solution between SharePoint Server and SharePoint in Microsoft 365 for enterprises.

 Hardware and software requirements